edgeandnode/local-network/overrides/README.md

 Build artifacts are mounted at /tmp/graph-node-docker-build (host and container), and `CARGO_HOME` is set to `/tmp/graph-node-cargo-home` to reduce build times.

+### Debugging
-If the env var `WAIT_FOR_DEBUG` is set, we will execute the `graph-node` binary in a gdb server exposed on :2345.
+Local debugging of the service can be enabled, allowing source-level debug with gdb or an IDE.
+With the env var `WAIT_FOR_DEBUG` is not an empty string, we will execute the `graph-node` binary in a gdb server exposed on :2345.

 ### Example vscode launch.json
 ```json